moneyhub/fullstack-interview-task/README.md

 3. Distributed File Storage:
     - Use a distributeed file storage system to store and retrive the generated csv reports efficiently.
 4. Caching:
     - cache the results for a specific amount of time.
-It reduces the need to repeatedly fetch data from  data sources, such as databases or external APIs.
+It reduces the need to repeatedly fetching data from  data sources, such as databases or external APIs.

 ### What else would you have liked to improve given more time?
-1. I would add more tests such as API acceptance test to ensure the responses from the route are correct.
+1. I would add more tests such as API acceptance test to ensure the responses from the route is correct.
 I would have used the axios-mock-adapter package to mock the requests from axios and test what the response of the route would be:
     - I would test for the case when the route works as expected and should return the appropriate csv  report.
     ```
     it('should generate CSV and send to /investments/export', async () => {